wetryingtodorock/getblock-docs/en/rpc-service/theta/json-rpc/theta_theta.GetPendingTransactions.md

 ---
-title: theta:theta.GetPendingTransactions \[POST\]
+title: theta.GetPendingTransactions - Theta Network
-description: This API returns the pending transactions in the mempool.
+description: Example code for the theta.GetPendingTransactions json-rpc method. Сomplete guide on how to use theta.GetPendingTransactions json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters